manateelazycat/mrkeyboard/README.md

 Because it's still in developing stage, start application is not so easy, I would write a launcher similar emacs-helm to use application smartly.

+## License

+This project distributed under the terms of GPL3+

 ## Getting involved

 This project just start, any idea and suggestion are welcome.

 You can contact me with lazycat.manatee@gmail.com